Passion for fishing leads to fines - BC Local News

 “You only had two weeks to go and your probation would have ended.
 You had a warning but ignored it.
 Now you can’t fish for another 18 months… This is a big hit for you but you have to take the Fisheries laws seriously.”

-Hareuther was fined $750 and is now prohibited for an additional 18 months from fishing in the Mabel Lake, Shuswap River and Shuswap Lake systems.
+Hareuther was fined $750 and is now probihibited for an additional 18 months from fishing the Mabel Lake, Shuswap River and Shuswap Lake systems.